How I Would Plan A 1-Month Peru and Bolivia Itinerary

 The standard Amazon tour is 3 days and 2 nights.
 On the tour, your days will be spent on a longboat winding through the tributaries of the Amazon searching for caimans, anacondas, and exotic birds.

-We took a day either side in Rurrenabaque to enjoy the town and rest and recuperate.
-That’s the beauty of have a 2 months travelling – you can slow down and not worry about rushing everywhere all the time.
+I took a day either side in Rurrenabaque to enjoy the town and rest and recuperate.
+That’s the beauty of have a month travelling – you can slow down and not worry about rushing everywhere all the time.

 Day 26-29 - Uyuni